-This simple white dining room below comes to life with a glamorous and current brass chandelier.
+This simple white dining room below comes to life with a glamorous and modern brass chandelier.

-Or it could be the perfect antique mirror for over the mantel, or that stylish Saarinen dining table you’ve been coveting like this one below (even if it’s just a copy).
+Or maybe it’s the perfect antique mirror for over the mantel, or that stylish Saarinen dining table you’ve been coveting like this one below (even if it’s just a copy).

 In each room, choose one key element that brings in some bling to create an elevated look.